SIVAteam/SIVA-Suite/README.md

 ### Commandline paramters
 The SIVA Producer uses log4j as a logging mechanism.
 A log file is stored in *AppData/Local/SIVA Producer*.
 To change the logging behavior you can specify a custom log4j logging configuration file by adding ``-debugconfig <file>`` as a commandline parameter.

 Currently, supported languages can not be switched inside the application.
 To change the language use ``-nl <locale>`` as a commandline parameter.
-Supported locales are: de, en.
+Supported locales are *en* and *de*.